voostindie/markdown-curator/src/test/resources/music/queries-expected.md

 ## Timeline

 <!--query:timeline
-document: "An Hour Before It Gets Dark"
+document: "An Hour Before It's Dark"
 -->
 - **[[2023-01-28]]**:
-    - Listened to [[An Hour Before It Gets Dark]] once more.
+    - Listened to [[An Hour Before It's Dark]] once more.

 (*1 result*)
 <!--/query-->